mtlynch/mtlynch.io/content/retrospectives/2022/11/index.md

 | US              | $857  | 20 days         | D       |
 | China           | $139  | 31 days         | A       |

+A big chunk of the turnaround time was negotiating logistics, so we expect future iterations to come down to the 10-20 day range.

 ## The race for more cases

 I've been worried about 3D-printed cases becoming the bottleneck for TinyPilot [since month 7](/retrospectives/2021/02/#scaling-manufacturing).
-TinyPilot's 3D printing vendor has afforded us more time by purchasing printers specifically to accomodate TinyPilot's orders.
-At this point, it doesn't make sense for the vendor to keep increasing capacity since TinyPilot's orders will rapidly shrink to zero as soon as our metal cases are ready.
+Since then, TinyPilot's 3D printing vendor has afforded us more time by purchasing printers specifically to accomodate TinyPilot's orders.
+But at this point, it doesn't make sense for the vendor to keep increasing capacity since TinyPilot's orders will rapidly shrink to zero as soon as our metal cases are ready.

 At the end of October, we had 190 cases in stock.
-TinyPilot's 3D printing vendor typically manufactures 140-160 cases per month, but we sell about ~210 devices per month.
+TinyPilot's 3D printing vendor typically manufactures 140-160 cases per month, but we sell about 210 devices per month.
 Based on this, I expect us to run out of cases by January 2023:

 | Month    | Manufactured | Sold / Projected to Sell | Cases at end of month |
 | -------- | ------------ | ------------------------ | --------------------- |